serenity-js/serenity-js/README.md

 ## License

-Serenity/JS and all its components are licensed under the terms of permissive open source software licenses.
+Serenity/JS is licensed under the [Apache-2.0](LICENSE.md) license.

 If you're interested in a commercial license, training or support - [please get in touch](https://janmolak.com/about-the-author-e45e048661c#.kxqp57qn9).